jishanahmed-shaikh/SQL-Test-Generator/README.md

 For help:

-1. 🔄 Check fallback questions
+1. 🔄 Check if you're using demo questions (API key not set)
-2. 🔐 Verify API key in GitHub Secrets
+2. 🔑 Verify your GROQ API key is correct
-3. 🧰 Check browser console for errors
-4. 🔗 Ensure you're using HTTPS

----
+3. 💰 Ensure you have sufficient API credits
+4. 🌐 Check your internet connection

-## 🧯 Troubleshooting
+### 🚨 Troubleshooting

-### ❌ API Key Not Working?
+**"API key not set" modal appears:**
-- Confirm key is correctly set in Secrets
+- Enter your GROQ API key in the modal
-- Check for remaining credits
-- Make sure permissions are correct

-### ❓ Questions Not Generating?
-- Look at browser console
+- Or click "Use Demo Questions" to continue without API

+**API errors:**
-- Check internet connection
+- Check your API key is valid
-- Try fewer questions

-### 📋 Copy Issues?
-- Make sure you're on HTTPS
-- Allow clipboard access
-- Try a different browser

-### 🆘 Fallback Mode
-If API fails, fallback questions ensure continued functionality.

----

-## 🚀 Performance Optimization

-- 💾 Caches questions in `localStorage`
-- 🐢 Lazy loading
-- 🌀 Optimized animations
+- Ensure you have credits in your GROQ account
-- 🚫 Minimal API calls
+- Verify the API endpoint is accessible

----
+**Layout issues:**
+- The app is now fully responsive and compact
+- No vertical or horizontal scrolling required
+- Try refreshing the page if you see layout problems

-## 🔐 Security Notes
+### 🔐 Security Notes

-- 🗝 API keys are injected securely via GitHub Secrets
+- 🗝 API keys are never stored in the code repository
-- 🔒 No sensitive data stored in `localStorage`
+- 🔒 Keys are stored securely in user's browser localStorage
 - 🔐 All API calls use HTTPS
 - 🧼 Input validation guards against injection
+- 🛡️ Environment variables supported for GitHub deployment